-Environmental Incident Classification GLC Incident Classification GLC Incident Classification Class 3 Class 2 Class 1 Class Three Environmental Incidents typically cause short term or nuisance damage.
+Environmental Incident Classification

+GLC Incident Classification

+Class 3 Class 2 Class 1

+Class Three Environmental Incidents typically cause short term or nuisance damage.
 The damage is easily rectified usually within one day.
 Class 3 incidents do not cause medium or long term damage.
 Class Two Environmental Incidents create short to medium term damage to the environment.
 This damage will result in the environment taking up to 12 months to return to pre- existing conditions.
 Potential for prosecution or infringement notice.
 Class One Environmental Incidents create permanent or long term damage to the environment.
 This damage will result in the environment taking 12 months or more to return to pre-existing conditions.
 Major environmental investigation and potential for large prosecution.

-Corresponding Sydney Metro Incident Classification
+Corresponding Sydney Metro Incide nt Classification

 C6 C5 C4 C3 C2 C1

-No tification Requirements
+Notification Requirements

-Re port only Nc tifiable
+Report only Notifiable

-• Verbally notify Sydney Metro of incidents immediately, followed by written notification to Sydney Metro and the ER within 24 hours of the incident If required, GLC will notify the EPA and relevant authorities immediately. • Verbally notify Sydney Me immediately, followed by Sydney Metro and the ER incident Notify the EPA and releva Prepare an incident notific report and submit to Sydn 48 hours etro of incidents written notification to within 24 hours of the ant authorities immediately cation / non-conformance bey Metro and the ER within
+Verbally notify Sydney Metro of incidents immediately, followed by written notification to Sydney Metro and the ER within 24 hours of the incident If required, GLC will notify the EPA and relevant authorities immediately.
+Verbally notify Sydney Metro of incidents immediately, followed by written notification Sydney Metro and the ER within 24 hours incident Notify the EPA and relevant authorities import and submit to Sydney Metro and the ER within 24 hours written notification to R within 24 hours of the ant authorities immediately cation / non-conformance ney Metro and the ER within

-• Prepare an investigation r Sydney Metro and the ER eport and submit to within 7 days.
+Prepare an investigation in Sydney Metro and the EF